Belgium vs France UEFA Nations League semi-final preview: where to watch, TV channels and live streams, team news, form guide

 Belgium: Courtois; Alderweireld, Denayer, Vertonghen; Castagne, Witsel, Tielemans, T Hazard; De Bruyne, Lukaku, E Hazard

-France: Lloris; Upamecano, Varane, Kimpembe; Pavard, Pogba, Rabiot, Digne; Griezmann; Mbappé, Benzema
+France: Lloris; Koundé, Varane, L. Hernández; Pavard, Pogba, Rabiot, T. Hernández; Griezmann; Mbappé, Benzema

 Reporters' views